 - 1. Teacher demonstration: The teacher will set up a demonstration that will progress as the students perform their simulation.
 This demonstration is designed to cool water to freezing while trapping carbon dioxide bubbles within/below the ice.
 The experimental design is important to allow the ice to form at the top of the tube first instead of at the bottom.
 This will simulate the formation of a gas hydrate in the sediments just below the deep sea floor.
 The demonstration uses more water than the student activity and will take longer for the ice to form.
 It should be ready to observe when students are finishing their activity.
 To set up the demonstration, use the following instructions: - a.
-Cut a Styrofoam cup in half (as shown in Figure 1) and make a hole in the bottom that is big enough for the cut hole test tube to fit through.
-Place this piece of cup bottom of the large beaker.
-This keeps level.
+Cut a Styrofoam cup in half (as shown in Figure 1) and make a hole in the bottom that is big enough for the test tube to fit through.
+Place this piece of cup "hole side up" in the bottom of the large beaker.
+This keeps the bottom of the test tube below the dry ice level.